A Brief History

 Most European countries have lowered birth rates to the point of little or no growth, and can experience growth only through immigration.
 What would it take for the rapidly reproducing countries, mostly poor countries without the ability to absorb and feed the additional population, to curb their population growth?
 The answers are not easy, as throwing around words like “eugenics” are sure to result in heated debate.
 Limiting the number of children allowed by law is another topic many find distasteful.
 So what do we do?
 Make birth control drugs and devices available at no cost?
 Make abortion and “morning after” pills available at no cost?
 Any of these proposed solutions will attract virulent opposition on religious or “moral” grounds.

-What do you think of the population growth of humans in the world?
+Question for students (and subscribers): What do you think of the population growth of humans in the world?
 Do you have any suggestions as to how we can control our destructive population growth?
 (Tell us if you do.)
 Or is the best policy to do nothing about population growth and let nature take its course?
-Share your thoughts and opinions with us.
+Share your thoughts and opinions with us in the comments section below this article.

 Your readership is much appreciated!